DaviDevMod/focus-trap/apps/demo/README.md

 This Next.js app is an interactive demo for the [@davidevmod/focus-trap](https://github.com/DaviDevMod/focus-trap/tree/main/packages/focus-trap) package.

-You can visit the live demo at: https://focus-trap-demo.vercel.app
+At the moment it's just a sketchy playground used to e2e test the package, you can visit it at: https://focus-trap-demo.vercel.app

-There is a playground with a few elements within which you can trap the focus by building a focus trap through the inputs on the right.
+There are a few HTML elements within which you can trap the focus by building a focus trap through the inputs on the right.

-You can also modify properties of the button elements in the playground and see the focus trap aknowledge them in real time.
+You can also modify properties of the button elements and see the focus trap acknowledge them in real time.

 There are a couple of things to watch out for: